thermokarst/akdillon/content/mrd_ce_thesis/index.md

 > the formation of a discrete ice layer was observed in coarse-grained soils.
 > Seven samples were scanned with the μCT scanner at the completion of the
 > warming and cooling tests.
 The sub-samples scanned were analyzed in 2D
-> cross-sections, and charac- terized as 3D reconstructions.
+> cross-sections, and characterized as 3D reconstructions.
 Frost heave induced
 > by the formation of ice was observed in both fine- and coarse-grained soils,
 > including soils that were found to be traditionally non-frost susceptible.